hazxel/sisyphus/C++/memory.md

 the following segments are sorted from high address to low address (in **virtual memory**):

-- Kernel space: map to same physical address for every process
+- Kernel space: shared, map to same physical address for every process

 - Stack segment: local variable (automatic, continuous memory, grow from high to low address)